FionaW66/Lab10/lab-10.md

     ## 1     0.153         0.142 0.504      13.7 2.32e-14     6  -336.
 688. 721.
     ## # ℹ 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>

-The adjusted R^2 is even higher for this model: 0.1419.
+The adjusted R-squared is even higher for this model, 0.1419.
 Just higher by a little bit, but this m_all2 model is much more parsimonious with fewer predictors.
 It makes it easier for me to write out the linear model too.

 score = 3.41 + 0.182(gender) -0.005(age) + 0.005(cls_perc_eval) +
 0.532(cls_credits) + 0.241(ethnicity) + 0.064(bty_avg)

+## Exercise 16

+A categorical variable is cls_credits.
+The reference group is multi credit, which will be 0, and one credit will be 1.
+The slope is 0.532, this means that, all else holding constant, with one unit increase in the variable cls_credits, there will be a 0.532 increase in the course evals.
+In other words , one credit courses are, on average, 0.532 higher in their course eval scores than multi credit courses.
+A numerical variable is cls_perc_eval, which is the percent of students in class who completed evaluation.
+The corresponding slope is 0.005.
+This means that with every additional 1% of students in class that completed evaluation, there is a 0.005 increase in the course evals, all else held constant.

+## Exercise 17

+Based on my final model, a professor who is relatively younger, male, teaches a one creidt course, white, gorgeous looking, and has more students fill out the evals will have a better eval score.

+## Exercise 18

+No, because the sample is only drawn from UT Austin, so it can only be generalized at this university.